eugenehuanggy/angular-squire/README.md

 # angular-squire
 angularjs directive for the [squire rich text editor](https://github.com/neilj/Squire).

+# important

+2.0.0 is the latest but you should use the 1.x.x release because all these docs go with that. thanks!

 Features:
 - a more functional ui than squire's example
 - minimal look and feel